eezgiinan/OlfactoMeter/README.md

 ## Acknowledgements

 This project is created by BME Paris students in Universite Paris Cité as a part of the Master's program, in collaboration with Vetere Lab at ESPCI in Paris, France.
-We would like to thank Gisella Vetere, Clement Pouget and Maelle Christaens for their help and insights during the entire project.
+We would like to thank Gisella Vetere, Clement Pouget and Maelle Christiaens for their help and insights during the entire project.